zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part5.md

 Both particular service instances userMail1 and userMail2 are wrapped by `VirusDetector`.

-If the user is a premium customer, then its email service is wrapped by `DefaultFaxByMail` to provide the fax-by-mail extension.
+If the user is a premium customer, then his email service is wrapped by `DefaultFaxByMail` to provide the fax-by-mail extension.

 Then the two mail service instances inserted into `AlternatingUserMail`, which